Shicheng-Guo/BIS180L_web/_posts/2017-06-01-0-genetic-networks-2.md

 ```r
 sum(cities_mat)/2 # divide by 2 because the matrix has 2 values for each edge
 ```
 This 1 or 0 representation of the network is a very useful simplification that we will take advantage of when trying construct biological networks.
-We could define each gene as a node and the edges between the nodes as some value that we can calculate to make an adjacency matrix.
+We will define each gene as a node and the edges between the nodes as some value that we can calculate to make an adjacency matrix.

 **(Gene1)**